wxrdnx/TSJCTF-2022-Challenges/reverse/rabbit_and_the_moon/writeup.md

 This one is really uncanny.
 We see that `FUN_0010cefc` calls `SoftwareBreakpoint`. `SoftwareBreakpoint` suggests that `FUN_0010cefc` intentionally pause the program and enter debugging process.
 We know that `SIGTRAP` is registered with a signal handler at `FUN_0010ccdc`.
 So from now on, the process will enter `FUN_0010ccdc`.
 I'll just name `FUN_0010cefc` as `trampoline`, and `FUN_0010ccdc` as `real_main`.

-Obviously, our next goal is to analyze `trampoline`
+Obviously, our next goal is to analyze `real_main`

-### `real_main`
+#### `real_main`

 This section of the code is the hardest to analyze.
-From the hint, we may know that this function execute LUA.
+From the hint, we may know that this function execute Lua.
 However, it is nearly impossible to tell which lua function is called becuase the binary is stripped.

 The trick here is that there must be some hidden lua command (string) concealed in the binary.
 If we were able to locate the lua commands, we can understand the function better.
 However, we may notice that the `strings` command clearly has shown us that there were no strings that resemble lua command string.
 This implies that these commands might have be encoded or encrypted.

 Another trick is to skip analyzing library functions and focus on local function.
 In other words, we can concentrate on functions that nears `main` according to the locality rule.

-`FUN_0010c794` seems promising, so let's examine it
+In brief, `FUN_0010c794` seems promising, so let's examine it:

-### `FUN_0010c794`
+#### `FUN_0010c794`

 ```c